-The telecommunications industry, including many of our customers, has experienced consolidation, such as the acquisition of XO Communications, LLC by Verizon Communications in February 2017, Polycom, Inc. by Siris Capital Group LLC, a private equity investment firm, in September 2016, the acquisition of Time Warner Cable Inc. and Bright House Networks by Charter Communications, Inc. in May 2016, the acquisition of Aruba Networks, Inc. by HP Inc. in May 2015, the acquisition of Mavenir Systems, Inc. by Mitel Networks Corporation in April 2015, the acquisition of Riverbed Technology, Inc. by Thoma Bravo, a private equity investment firm, in April 2015, the acquisition of Dialogic Inc. by Novacap TMT IV, L.P. in 2014, the acquisitions of Acme Packet, Inc. and Tekelec by Oracle Corporation in 2013 and the pending acquisition of Level 3 Communications Inc. by CenturyLink Inc., and we expect this trend to continue.
+The telecommunications industry, including many of our customers, has experienced consolidation, such as the pending acquisition of Hawaiian Telecom, Inc. by Cincinnati Bell Inc., the acquisition of XO Communications, LLC by Verizon Communications in February 2017, Polycom, Inc. by Siris Capital Group LLC, a private equity investment firm, in September 2016, the acquisition of Time Warner Cable Inc. and Bright House Networks by Charter Communications, Inc. in May 2016, the acquisition of Aruba Networks, Inc. by HP Inc. in May 2015, the acquisition of Mavenir Systems, Inc. by Mitel Networks Corporation in April 2015, the acquisition of Riverbed Technology, Inc. by Thoma Bravo, a private equity investment firm, in April 2015, the acquisition of Dialogic Inc. by Novacap TMT IV, L.P. in 2014, the acquisitions of Acme Packet, Inc. and Tekelec by Oracle Corporation in 2013 and the pending acquisition of Level 3 Communications Inc. by CenturyLink Inc., and we expect this trend to continue.
 Consolidation among our customers may cause delays or reductions in capital expenditure plans and/or increased competitive pricing pressures as the number of available customers declines and the relative purchasing power of customers increases in relation to suppliers.
 Any of these factors could adversely affect our business.